Definition of Capillarity

 TeachMeFinance.com - explain Capillarity

-Capillarity -- In hydrologic terms, 1.The degree to which a material or object containing minute openings or passages, when immersed in a liquid, will draw the surface of the liquid above the hydrostatic level.
-Unless otherwise defined, the liquid is generally assumed to be water.
-2. The phenomenon by which water is held in interstices above the normal hydrostatic level, due to attraction between water molecules.
+The term 'Capillarity' as it applies to the area of the weather can be defined as ' In hydrologic terms, 1.The degree to which a material or object containing minute openings or passages, when immersed in a liquid, will draw the surface of the liquid above the hydrostatic level.
+Unless otherwise defined, the liquid is generally assumed to be water. '.